 Man’s best friend is a dog, the old saying goes, and that applies to combat as well.
 Military working dogs serve with all branches of the military today and have been used by the United States since the Revolutionary War.
 They were first used as pack animals, but working dogs have served in military roles such as scouting, policing, detection, and even combat.
-Today, hundreds of dogs serve with U.S. military forces in Iraq and Afghanistan as scout dogs, police dogs and with tasks like land-mine detection and border patrol.
+Hundreds of dogs served with U.S. military forces in Iraq and Afghanistan as scout dogs, police dogs, and helped with tasks like land-mine detection and border patrol.

 6. Sallie – Civil War